Theoreticism/Language-Study/README.md

-Haskell (Language Study class code)
+Language Study
 =======

-Collection of Haskell code from Johnson's Haskell class, from bits to completed code.
+Collection of Haskell code from Johnson's Language Study class, from bits to completed code.